binakot/Multi-Node-TimescaleDB/README.md

   avg(speed) as avg,
   max(speed) as max,
   min(speed) as min
-FROM
-  telemetries
+FROM telemetries
-GROUP BY bucket, imei
+GROUP BY imei, bucket
-ORDER BY imei;
+ORDER BY imei, bucket;

+-- Routes of vehicles for 1 week
+SELECT st_collect (geometry), imei
+FROM telemetries
+WHERE time > '2020-06-01' AND time < '2020-06-07'
+GROUP BY imei

 ---------------
 -- DATA NODE --